trondolsen/js-webpatcher/README.md

-# Dashboard for ActiveXperts Network Monitor
+# WebPatcher for Super6

-This repo is now located at https://codeberg.org/trondolsen/js-dashboardmonitor
+This repo is now located at https://codeberg.org/trondolsen/js-webpatcher